Enabling outdoor dining

 If you run a restaurant, café, bar or other hospitality business within the City of Boroondara, you may be able to apply for outdoor trading opportunities in permitted outdoor spaces.
 These include:

 - private land

-- public land
+- some public spaces

 If you already trade on the footpath, you can apply for an extension to your footpath trading area.
 This may be the best option for you if you are:

 - Looking for a quick and easy way to extend capacity for outdoor trading